 OK, so you’ve gotten your LinkedIn profile in tip-top shape (if not, click here for tips on how to do this), and you’ve been busily searching and clicking to connect with the very people who need the service you provide (if you missed the article on how to do that, here it is).

+The first thing to do before sending a message to your new client is to put yourself in the right mindset.
 You are not peddling cookies to a diabetic here, you are a professional who provides a great service that this person uses on a regular basis.
-(Sidenote: if what you have to offer is not great and you know it, you need to get your act together before you go another step.
-For voiceover talents who need more training, call Edge Studio NOW!
-They are awesome!!!)
-So remember that by reaching out, you are not bugging anybody, you’re doing them a favor by saving them the time and energy of finding someone to meet their particular business need—YOU!
+Sidenote: if what you have to offer is not great and you know it, you need to get your act together before you go another step.
+If you need more training or 1-on-1 coaching, check out Introduction To Voiceover with Rhonda Phillips.
+If you’re not sure if your studio is up to snuff, lookk up audio expert Dan Lenard at Home Voiceover Studio.
+Just remember that by reaching out, you are not bugging anybody, you’re doing them a favor by saving them the time and energy of finding someone to meet their particular business need—YOU!

-- Share a personal comment and sincere compliment.
+- Offer a sincere compliment.
 A good relationship begins by taking interest someone else.
-Even if you’re a non-religious person, this Bible verse from Philippians 2:4 has a great message for anyone in the business world: “Let each of you look not only to his own interests, but also to the interests of others” Here’s your opportunity to make a personal connection, so don’t blow it!
-Whether it’s something about their picture, where they live, what school they went to, something you noticed in their summary or job experience, or part of their body of work that speaks to you, this is the type of thing you can talk about with them that will start the ball rolling on a beautiful business relationship.
+Even if you’re a non-religious person, this Bible verse from Philippians 2:4 has a great message for anyone in the business world: “Let each of you look not only to his own interests, but also to the interests of others.”
+Here’s your opportunity to make a personal connection, so don’t blow it!
+Find something about their picture (non-creepy), where they live, what school they went to, something you noticed in their summary or job experience, or part of their body of work that speaks to you, this is the type of thing you can talk about with them that will start the ball rolling on a beautiful business relationship.
 Just like a first date, you gotta make small talk, not go straight to the conversation about how many kids you want.
 If you really don’t see anything you can connect with on their LinkedIn profile, look under the “Contact Info” tab (to the bottom right of their name/position, underneath the number of connections they have) and go to their website.
 Check out their portfolio and find something to connect with.
 If they don’t have their website listed, you can try Googling it or go to their Twitter or Facebook page, and while you’re there, follow them.
 You’ll see in a moment why that’s important too.

 - Offer to answer any questions.
 That shows you’re willing and available to communicate with them.
 And you need to be responsive and timely when you do hear from a potential client.